daniel-isidro/master_kschool/master_class_30.md

 ### AI Platform

-Successful projects:
+Successful ML projects:

-* Big Data, well prepared and with quality
+* Vast amounts of data, well prepared and with quality

 * Invest time in understanding ML